-Figure 30 shows the detailed timing diagram for serial interfacing to the AD7356.
-The serial clock provides the conversion clock and controls the transfer of information from the AD7356 during conversion.
+Figure 30 shows the detailed timing diagram for serial interfacing to the AD7357.
+The serial clock provides the conversion clock and controls the transfer of information from the AD7357 during conversion.

 The \overline{CS} signal initiates the data transfer and conversion process.
-The falling edge of \overline{CS} puts the track and hold into hold mode, at which point the analog input is sampled and the bus is taken out of three-state.
-The conversion is also initiated at this point and requires a minimum of 14 SCLKs to complete.
-Once 13 SCLK falling edges have elapsed, the track and hold goes back into track on the next SCLK rising edge, as shown in Figure 30 at Point B. If a 16-bit data transfer is used on the AD7356, then two trailing zeros appear after the final LSB.
-On the rising edge of \overline{CS} , the conversion is terminated and SDATA_A and SDATA_B go back into three-state.
-If \overline{CS} is not brought high, but is instead held low for an additional 14 SCLK cycles, the data from the conversion on ADC B is output on SDATA_A (see Figure 31).
-Likewise, the data from the conversion on ADC A is output on SDATA_B.
+The falling edge of \overline{CS} puts the track and hold into hold mode at which point the analog input is sampled and the bus is taken out of three-state.
+The conversion is also initiated at this point and requires a minimum of 16 SCLKs to complete.
+Once 15 SCLK falling edges have elapsed, the track and hold goes back into track on the next SCLK rising edge, as shown in Figure 30 at Point B. On the rising edge of \overline{CS} , the conversion will be terminated and SDATA_A and SDATA_B go back into three-state.
+If \overline{CS} is not brought high, but is instead held low for a further 16 SCLK cycles on SDATA_A, the data from the conversion on ADCB are output on SDATA_A.

+Likewise, if $\overline{\text{CS}}$ is held low for a further 16 SCLK cycles on SDATA_A, the data from the conversion on ADC A is output on SDATA_B (see Figure 31).
 In this case, the SDATA line in use goes back into three-state on the 32^{nd} SCLK falling edge or the rising edge of \overline{CS} , whichever occurs first.

-A minimum of 14 serial clock cycles is required to perform the conversion process and to access data from one conversion on either data line of the AD7356. \overline{CS} falling low provides the leading zero to be read in by the microcontroller or DSP.
+A minimum of 16 serial clock cycles are required to perform the conversion process and to access data from one conversion on either data line of the AD7357. $\overline{\text{CS}}$ going low provides the leading zero to be read in by the microcontroller or DSP.
 The remaining data is then clocked out by subsequent SCLK falling edges, beginning with a second leading zero.
 Thus, the first falling clock edge on the serial clock has the leading zero provided and also clocks out the second leading zero.
-The 12-bit result then follows with the final bit in the data transfer and is valid on the 14th falling edge (having been clocked out on the previous (13th) falling edge).
+The 14-bit result then follows with the final bit in the data transfer valid on the 16th falling edge, having being clocked out on the previous (15th) falling edge.
 In applications with a slower SCLK, it may be possible to read in data on each SCLK rising edge depending on the SCLK frequency.
-With a slower SCLK, the first rising edge, of SCLK after the CS falling edge has the second leading zero provided, and the 13th rising SCLK edge has DB0 provided.
+The first rising edge of SCLK after the $\overline{\text{CS}}$ falling edge would have the second leading zero provided, and the 15th rising SCLK edge would have DB0 provided.